pngme/sample-android-app-flutter/README.md

 1. Open the `more` window in the emulator settings
 2. Navigate to the `phone` section
-3. Set the sender to the string `Stanbic`
+3. Set the sender to the string `Stanbic` or one of the senders from our [supported institutions](https://developers.api.pngme.com/reference/supported-institutions)
 4. Copy/Paste the above same message into the message box
 5. Hit `Send Message`